-Purpose of the Ambassadors Fund for Cultural Preservation (AFCP) and Background: The AFCP Large Grants Program supports the preservation of major ancient archaeological sites, historic buildings and monuments, and major museum collections that are accessible to the public and protected by law in the host country.
+Purpose of the Ambassadors Fund for Cultural Preservation (AFCP) and Background: The AFCP Grants Program supports the preservation of major ancient archaeological sites, historic buildings and monuments, and major museum collections that are accessible to the public and protected by law in the host country.

-The Department of State established the AFCP at the request of the Congress, reflected in the Conference Report on the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act of 2001 (P. L. 106-553).
+The Department of State established the AFCP in 2001 at the request of the Congress, reflected in the Conference Report on the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act of 2001 (P. L. 106-553).

 Funding Instrument Type: Grant

-Floor on Amount of Individual Awards: US $200,000 per project
+Floor on Amount of Individual Awards: US $10,000 per project

-Ceiling on Amount of Individual Awards: US $800,000 per project
+Ceiling on Amount of Individual Awards: US $500,000 per project